self-improvements/study-springframework/spring-batch/README.md

 ### JobExecution

 This object which means try of a `JobInstance` has information of job execution.
-If a `JobInstance` is failed and then `BatchStatus` is not `COMPLETED`, you can try again to execute `Job` with the same parameters.
+It is created on every `JobInstance` execution.

 ##### Relationship between JobInstance and JobExecution

-When `JobExecution.status` is `COMPLETED`, the spring batch regards corresponding `JobInstance` as completed.
+When `JobExecution.status: BatchStatus` is `COMPLETED`, the spring batch regards corresponding `JobInstance` as completed.
 It means you can never execute that `Job` with the same parameters — JobInstanceAlreadyCompleteException.

-When `JobExecution.status` is `FAILED`, the spring batch regards the corresponding `JobInstance` as incomplete.
+When `JobExecution.status: BatchStatus` is `FAILED`, the spring batch regards the corresponding `JobInstance` as incomplete.
 It means you can execute that `Job` even with the same parameters until it succeeds.

+### Step

+`Job` consists of one or more `Step`. `Step` is one of many steps of a corresponding `Job`.
+It describes how batch data is loaded, processed and stored in detail.

+##### Implementations

+- TaskletStep — custom or chunk oriented
+- FlowStep
+- JobStep
+- PartitionStep

+### StepExecution

+This object which means try of a `Step` has information of step execution.
+It is created on every `Step` execution.